Sound Optometry

 Assessment of Visual FunctionBinocular VisionOcular Disease

-In this episode of Sound Optometry, we hear of a scenario where a sixth nerve palsy was detected in an urgent remote consultation with an elderly patient.
+In this episode, we hear about a scenario in which a sixth nerve palsy was detected in an urgent remote consultation with an elderly patient.
 We also explore methods that optometrists have at their disposal to detect and manage binocular vision problems in children.

 Topics: Binocular vision assessment, Examining children, Amblyopia, Strabismus, Squint, Incommitant, Convergence insufficiency, Exercises, Ocular Motility, Stereopsis, Prisms, Double vision, Orthoptics, Referrals.